Tsedtopia/final_project/README.md

 Which indicators are most correlated?
 Are Countries with a low rating of E1: Economic Decline & Poverty likely to have minimal grievances and human rights violations?

-# Extracting, Transforming, and Loading
+# Extracting, Transforming, and Loading (I have multiple Python Notebooks)

+Social_cohesion_2020_Pvalue

 The data sheets provided were organized by year and the first python notebook was based on the fsi-2020 excell data.
 However, I merged the years and created an excell sheet that compiled all years 2006 - 2020